Topics Map > Student Engagement > Student/Student

 4. Setting up for student success

 Clear discussion goals, structure, and instructions will help students engage successfully in an online discussion.
-Thinking through the technology that students will need to use, and offering help documents for that technology will ensure that students are able to engage in the activity with less frustration.
+Thinking through the technology students will need to use and offering help documents for that technology will ensure that students can engage in the activity with less frustration.
 Ensuring that students understand the ground rules of the discussion (start dates, cut-off dates, a minimum number of posts, supporting arguments with evidence, what to do if no one answers your post, replying to comments on your post when to summarize a conversation) can help students interact through the discussion in the way their instructor intends.
-Making the grading rubric available to students can also help students define their expectations for engagement.
+Making the grading rubric available to students can also help them define their engagement expectations.

 5. Instructor Engagement During the Discussion<